Key takeaways

 • Down payment information, including the amount, source of the funds and gift letters if you’re receiving help from a relative or friend

-Be mindful: A mortgage preapproval doesn’t mean you’re guaranteed the money, or even that amount of money.
-That doesn’t happen until after you formally apply for a mortgage on a specific property, and lenders do a deeper dive into your finances — a process called underwriting.
-They can re-check your credit, employment and income histories and your assets at this time.
+Keep in mind: A mortgage preapproval doesn’t mean you’re guaranteed the money, or even that amount of money.
+That doesn’t happen until after you formally apply for a mortgage on a specific property, and the lender does a deeper dive into your finances — a process called underwriting.
+It can re-check your credit, employment and income history and your assets at this time.

 Step 6: Read the fine print on your loan estimate

 Within three days of applying for a mortgage, your lender must provide you with a loan estimate.
-Thoroughly reading the fine print in your loan estimate helps you understand the exact terms of the loan, including the interest rate, repayment term, fees and whether there is a balloon payment.
+Thoroughly reading the fine print in this document helps you understand the exact terms of the loan, including the interest rate, repayment term, fees and whether there is a balloon payment.
 Understanding these details can help you avoid surprises that could disrupt your budget, damage your credit or result in the loss of your home if you fail to meet your obligations.

 As you compare loan estimates from different lenders, you’ll see a slew of third-party costs, such as lender’s title insurance, title search fee, appraisal fee, recording fee, transfer taxes and other administrative costs.
-You can negotiate some of these closing costs, but know that lenders don’t determine the fees for third-party services — just their own.
+You can negotiate some of these expenses, but know that lenders don’t determine the fees for third-party services — just their own.
+The estimate should indicate which features are negotiable.

 Money tip: Financial institutions sometimes offer lender credits to help lower the amount of cash due at closing.
 Be aware, though: These credits can push up the interest rate on your loan, which means you’ll ultimately pay more.